 Remediate authorization via Shared Key

 After you have analyzed how requests to your storage account are being authorized, you can take action to prevent access via Shared Key.
 But first, you need to update any applications that are using Shared Key authorization to use Azure AD instead.
 You can monitor logs and metrics as described in Detect the type of authorization used by client applications to track the transition.
-For more information about using Azure AD with blob and queue data, see Authorize access to blobs and queues using Azure Active Directory.
+For more information about using Azure AD to access data in a storage account, see Authorize access to data in Azure Storage.

 When you are confident that you can safely reject requests that are authorized with Shared Key, you can set the AllowSharedKeyAccess property for the storage account to false.

 The AllowSharedKeyAccess property is not set by default and does not return a value until you explicitly set it.
 The storage account permits requests that are authorized with Shared Key when the property value is null or when it is true.

 If any clients are currently accessing data in your storage account with Shared Key, then Microsoft recommends that you migrate those clients to Azure AD before disallowing Shared Key access to the storage account.

 To disallow Shared Key authorization for a storage account in the Azure portal, follow these steps: